5 May, 2024 Dr Ari Ende

 If your pets get sad even when you’re just taking your garbage bins out and you feel that holidaying without them really isn’t an option, well, you’re not alone.

-However if you do decide to travel with your pet, it’s very important to plan ahead and be prepared.
-Because even though your pet will be delighted to not be left behind, traveling can actually be very stressful for both you and your pets if you’re not properly prepared.
+However, if you do decide to travel with your pet, it’s very important to plan ahead and be prepared.
+Even though your pet will be delighted to not be left behind, travelling can actually be very stressful for both you and your pet if you’re not properly prepared.

 1. Do your research

-If you’re booking a place online, ensure it really is pet friendly.
-Many holiday homes that claim to be pet friendly do not actually let the pets inside the house, or they charge an exorbitant cleaning fee if they do let pets inside.
+If you’re booking a place online, ensure it really is pet-friendly.
+Many holiday homes that claim to be pet-friendly do not actually allow pets inside, or they charge an exorbitant cleaning fee if they do.

-Always double check with owner before booking to confirm exactly what you can and can’t do if you do bring your pet on holidays with you.
+Always double-check with the owner before booking to confirm exactly what you can and can’t do if you do bring your pet on holidays with you.

 If you decide to go camping, remember that camping grounds located within National Parks don’t allow dogs or cats.
 And at pet-friendly camping grounds you’ll need to bring a lead, a crate or some sort of fencing to secure your pet, as the sites are not fenced.